Long tradition of legacy institutions

 2007: the FHZ acquires a new trading name: Lucerne University of Applied Sciences and Arts.

 2012: the Alumni Association of the Lucerne University of Applied Sciences and Arts (Alumni Hochschule Luzern) is created from the merger of a number of legacy alumni associations: A-FHZ, Alumni HSLU-Wirtschaft, Alumni HSA and F+F HGK.
 Its aims are to facilitate networking amongst graduates, offer a varied programme of events and promote contact and exchange with the University.

 2013: a new FHZ concordat comes into force.
 The University’s five Schools Engineering and Architecture, Business, Art and Design, Social Work, and Music are placed under the unitary sponsorship of the concordat.

-2016: a sixth School – Information Technology – comes into being at a new site in Rotkreuz, Canton Zug.
+2016: a sixth School – Computer Science and Information Technology – comes into being at a new site in Rotkreuz, Canton Zug.
 The Lucerne School of Art and Design inaugurates its new premises in Emmenbrücke.
 The Lucerne School of Music holds a ground-breaking ceremony for new premises at the Südpol in Kriens.

 2017: the University – now home to some 10,500 degree and continuing education students and 1600-plus staff – celebrates its 20th anniversary.
 It has been presided over since 2012 by Markus Hodel, also from 2003 to 2008.